peng-shawn/mermaid-mcp-server/README.md

 # Mermaid MCP Server

-A Model Context Protocol (MCP) server that converts Mermaid diagrams to PNG images.
+A Model Context Protocol (MCP) server that converts Mermaid diagrams to PNG images or SVG files.
 This server allows AI assistants and other applications to generate visual diagrams from textual descriptions using the Mermaid markdown syntax.

 ## Features

-- Converts Mermaid diagram code to PNG images
+- Converts Mermaid diagram code to PNG images or SVG files
 - Supports multiple diagram themes (default, forest, dark, neutral)
 - Customizable background colors
 - Uses Puppeteer for high-quality headless browser rendering
 - Implements the MCP protocol for seamless integration with AI assistants
-- Flexible output options: return images directly or save to disk
+- Flexible output options: return images/SVG directly or save to disk
 - Error handling with detailed error messages

 ## How It Works

-The server uses Puppeteer to launch a headless browser, render the Mermaid diagram to SVG, and capture a screenshot of the rendered diagram.
+The server uses Puppeteer to launch a headless browser, render the Mermaid diagram to SVG, and optionally capture a screenshot of the rendered diagram.
 The process involves:

 1. Launching a headless browser instance
 2. Creating an HTML template with the Mermaid code
 3. Loading the Mermaid.js library
 4. Rendering the diagram to SVG
-5. Taking a screenshot of the rendered SVG as PNG
+5. Either saving the SVG directly or taking a screenshot as PNG
-6. Either returning the image directly or saving it to disk
+6. Either returning the image/SVG directly or saving it to disk

 ## Build